taurus-org/taurus/doc/source/users/scan.rst

    the slit), in a continuous scan the motions cannot be decoupled in a synchronized way.
 #.
 In order to optimize the acquisition time, Sardana attempts to perform as
-   many acquisitions aas allowed during the scan time.
-Due to the uncertainty in the delay times involved, it is not possible to knw before hand how many acquisitions will be completed.
-In other words, the number of acquired points along a ascanc is not fixed (but it is guaranteed to as large as possible).
+   many acquisitions as allowed during the scan time.
+Due to the uncertainty in the delay times involved, it is not possible to know beforehand how many acquisitions will be completed.
+In other words, the number of acquired points along a continuous scan is not fixed (but it is guaranteed to be as large as possible).
+#.
+Backslash correction is incompatible with continuous scans, so you should
+   keep in mind that continuous scans should only be done in the backslash-free direction of the motor (tipically, by convention the positive one for a physical motor).

 In order to address the first two issues, the